Matchgate quantum computing and non-local process analysis

-are members of $U(2)$ with $det(\textsc{a}){=}det(\textsc{b})$, and act on the even and the odd 2-qubit parity subspaces respectively \footnote{Relaxing the condition $det(\textsc{a}){=}det(\textsc{b})$ would allow $\textsc{g}_\textsc{ix}{=}\textsc{swap}$, where \textsc{i} is the 1-qubit identity.}.
+are members of $U(2)$ with $\textrm{det}(\textsc{a}){=}\textrm{det}(\textsc{b})$, and act on the even and the odd 2-qubit parity subspaces respectively.
+Note that the determinant condition precludes gates such as \textsc{swap}, which otherwise could be constructed as $\textsc{g}_\textsc{ix}{=}\textsc{swap}$, where \textsc{i} is the 1-qubit identity.
 Matchgates include a rich number of entangling gates---including maximal entangling gates---as well as many classes of local gates.
 If matchgates act only between nearest-neighbour qubits, then the resulting circuit can be efficiently simulated classically \cite{valiant2002qcc}.
 In this context matchgates relate to systems of non-interacting fermions \cite{terhal2002csn}.
 Moreover, they are connected to 1D quantum Ising models: explicit matchgate circuits for simulations of such strongly-correlated quantum systems have been constructed in \cite{verstraete2009qcs}.
 However, if matchgates are also allowed to operate between \emph{next}-nearest neighbours---a seemingly trivial change achieved via \textsc{swap} gates---then the circuit can perform universal quantum computation \cite{jozsa2008mac}.
 Clearly, the resulting universal gate set is entirely different from the two mentioned above.

 Here we show how to realise arbitrary matchgates using circuit elements already demonstrated in a range of physical architectures; we go on to demonstrate and measure matchgate operation in a linear optics photonic system, quantifying their performance with a new method for experimental analysis of two-qubit gates.